hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 #### **Release management**

-Very familiar with the processes to manage releases, using containerized pipelines, and automated deployments.
+Very familiar with the processes to manage releases, using containerized pipelines, and orchestrating automated deployments.
+Also, or especially, in regulated environments.

 ### Education